You are here

 For donations to disaster efforts, make checks payable to LUTHERAN DISASTER RESPONSE and mail them to Evangelical Lutheran Church in America P.O.
 Box 1809 Merrifield, VA 22116-8009.
 If you want donations to fund a particular disaster response, please indicate that in the memo line of the check.
 These donations can also be included in monthly benevolence remittals to the Rocky Mountain Synod or by sending a check directly to the Rocky Mountain Synod and indicating the contribution is for Lutheran Disaster Response.

 Domestic Hunger Grants

 Eight organizations in the territory of the Rocky Mountain Synod received Domestic Hunger Grants for the 2016-2017 cycle.
 These are places where your hunger dollars are at work close to home!
-The new cycle of domestic hunger grants will begin this May.
-The application should be available at www.elca.org/domestichungergrants.
+The 2018-2019 cycle of grants is NOW OPEN.
+The application is available at www.elca.org/domestichungergrants.
 Application Forms must be submitted on or before June 30.